 This Whole30 ketchup recipe is made with only a few ingredients, no dates, and requires no blending.
 It’s perfect on everything and in so many other sauces!
-This Whole30 condiment is a total must, and you’ll want to keep a jar of this Whole30 ketchup recipe on hand at all times.
+This Whole30 ketchup is a total must, and you’ll want to keep a jar of this paleo condiment on hand at all times.

 This is no regular Whole30 ketchup.